 A Quick Drive Through Mary Barra’s Career

-Quickly showing promise as a leader, GM awards her a fellowship to receive additional education to grow her management skills.
+Quickly showing promise as a leader, GM awards her a fellowship to receive additional education to grow her corporate management skills.
 She attends Stanford University, where she receives an MBA.

 Barra holds a number of positions, including the manager of a manufacturing plant, the CEO’s executive assistant, and the general director of communications.